Etlehn® staple spun polyester thread for sewing machine

 There are key differences between cotton thread and polyester thread.
 Cotton thread is a little bit stronger than polyester thread and a lot softer.
 This makes it ideal for visible seams in your projects.
-The lack of stretch in cotton thread also makes it ideal for quilting projects because they won’t lose their shape.
+The lack of stretch in the cotton thread also makes it ideal for quilting projects because it won’t lose its shape.
 Polyester thread has a little bit of stretch to it, so anything you are sewing to wear should be made with polyester or nylon thread.

 Mercerized Cotton Thread – 100% cotton thread that is still silky smooth.
 Mercerized cotton or Egyptian cotton goes through a specialized process that makes natural fibers more luminous and stronger.
 This thread is ideal for all sewing projects because it is strong and easy to work with.

 100% Cotton Silk-Finish – ideal for sewing cotton and especially piecing and quilting since it is high strength and non-shrink; has a natural shine and is extremely soft

 Fine Machine Embroidery Thread – perfect for any embroidery project, on batiste, tulle, linen, cotton, toweling, and more.

 Spun Polyester Thread – makes smooth seams, and can be used on cotton, synthetics, mixed textiles, silk, or linen

 PolySheen Polyester Thread – ideal for quilting since it is stronger than rayon